Tuesday, January 1, 2013

 #9: For Your Eyes Only

 Easily Roger Moore's best performance as Bond and the best film to be made during his tenure.
 There's actually some Fleming to be found in the screenplay, which, during the Moore era, was a rarity indeed.
-Mostly eschewing juvenile humor and far-fetched plots, the story harkens back to the style of From Russia With Love and On Her Majesty's Secret Service, though still falling short of these particular landmark films.
+Mostly eschewing juvenile humor and far-fetched plots, the story harkens back to the style of From Russia With Love and On Her Majesty's Secret Service, though it still falls short of these particular landmark films.
+Sadly, a well-staged opening finishes with one of the series' single stupidest moments; in fact, it's so bad, getting past it to appreciate the rest of the film is actually an effort.
 Carole Bouquet as vengeance-driven Melina Havelock has some good moments, though, on the whole, she isn't one of the series most outstanding Bond girls.
+And another negative in the midst of so much positive: Lynn Holly Johnson as young nymphomaniac Bibi Dahl, a character so pointless that every scene with her could have been excised without impacting the film.
 Bill Conti offers a mostly unremarkable score, though a few of the tracks provide effective atmosphere.
-Sheena Easton sings the agreeably romantic title song to one of Maurice Binder's best title sequences since the 1960s.
+Sheena Easton sings the romantic title song to Maurice Binder's best title sequence since the 1960s Bond films.

 #8: Diamonds Are Forever

 Sean Connery's final appearance as 007 (until Irvin Kershner's Never Say Never Again in 1983) is actually one of my personal favorites — it was the first Bond film I ever saw — though in good conscience I can't rank it higher here.
-While in many ways it draws inspiration from some of the earlier, better Connery films, its occasional lapses into zaniness foreshadow the tone of the Roger Moore Bonds.
-Charles Gray's Blofeld is relatively lighthearted, and Jill St. John's Tiffany Case is just plain dizzy.
-Jimmy Dean, as reclusive millionaire Willard Whyte, provides some of the series' best comic moments, and Connery's one-liners are wonderfully sharp.
+While the movie draws inspiration from some of the earlier, better Connery films, its lapses into zaniness uncomfortably foreshadow the tone of the Roger Moore Bonds.
+Charles Gray plays Ernst Stavro Blofeld with more charm and humor than either Pleasance or Savalas — which can be jarring, given Fleming's description of Blofeld as a "scarred, asexual monster" — but his sharp lines and personal charisma make the character memorable.
+Jill St. John as Tiffany Case may come off as a bit dizzy, yet she possesses enough wit and will to present Bond with a somewhat challenging female lead.
+Jimmy Dean, as reclusive millionaire Willard Whyte, provides some of the series' best comedic moments, and Connery's one-liners are sharper than ever.
+Bruce Glover and Putter Smith as gay assassins Mr. Wint and Mr. Kidd, respectively, each bring an engaging quirkiness to their characters, mostly bouncing amusing one-liners off each other.
 John Barry composes one of the franchise's best musical scores, including the title song, sung by Shirley Bassey.

 #7: Doctor No